Skip to the main content.

 The practice of mixing up to 5% biodiesel into diesel fuel without the necessity of labeling it as such is one of the reasons biodiesel use is higher than ever.
 Virtually all of the "regular" diesel you get at the gas station or truck stop (or get delivered) has 2-5% biodiesel in it.

-Beyond that, a growing number of facilities are buying biodiesel and mixing it themselves on site.
+Beyond that, a growing number of facilities are buying biodiesel and mixing it themselves on-site.
 But while biodiesel has some wonderful qualities, storing it and using it on medium and large scales can pose a problem in the colder months.
 So we put together some comments to help guide those of you blenders through.

 Blending It Into Your System

 in-line or splash blending?
-Heat is important.
+Heat is important

-In-line blending (also called wild stream) is a good way for optimal homogenization when you're mixing two kinds of things, but requires that the biodiesel be kept at least 10 degrees (F) warmer than its cloud point.
+In-line blending (also called wild stream) is a good way for optimal homogenization when you're mixing two kinds of things, but it requires that the biodiesel be kept at least 10 degrees (F) warmer than its cloud point.
 And for some tropical bio feedstocks that are really bad in the cold (like palm oil), the recommendation is 20 degrees warmer.
 If you remember to do this, it makes it much easier to successfully blend the biodiesel into the diesel base.

 Not everyone can do in-line blending, though.
 Splash blending is their only option.
 Here, it’s doubly important that the biodiesel be warm enough.
 Remember that you’ll be putting cold-sensitive biodiesel into a cold tank or tanker truck.
 If the biodiesel isn’t warm enough, it will flash freeze before you can ever complete the mixing process.
-It’s not unusual for blenders to warm the biodiesel past 100 degrees F. The warm you get it, the more successful you’ll be at blending.
+It’s not unusual for blenders to warm the biodiesel past 100 degrees F. The warmer you get it, the more successful you’ll be at blending.

 Lastly, when you’re done, be sure to test your final blend for operability.
 And once it is blended, you still have to consider how to keep the blend from unduly freezing in the winter.
 The general rule is that putting 20% biodiesel into diesel will make that blend gel at a temperature 10 degrees higher than before.
 Not good.
-To combat this, you can use a combination of cold flow fuel treatment s and also kerosene blending.
+To combat this, you can use a combination of cold-flow fuel treatments and also kerosene blending.
 Kerosene is most effective when the expected temperatures approach -30 to -40 degrees.

 other important biodiesel blending considerations